johnrobertmcc/crypto-by-jr/README.md

 ![alt-text](https://github.com/johnrobertmcc/crypto-by-jr/blob/main/public/assets/readme.png "readme")

-A decentralized app used to send Ethereum to anyone with a MetaMask wallet.
+A decentralized app used to connect to the blockchain and Ethereum to anyone with a MetaMask wallet.
 Each transaction will take ~60 seconds.

-Currently sending solely through Ropsten network, mainnet is a planned update.

 ### React.js